Peter Cat Recording Co.: 2008–2014: Early years

 In 2008, Suryakant Sawhney had a spiritual experience in San Francisco which led him to believe he should seriously consider a career in music.

 As Sawhney began working on material that would end up on his first album, he met Jeremy Cox of Royal Baths at a house party.
 Cox would go on to record and aid in the production of his band's first demos.

 By early 2010, family and financial compulsions forced Sawhney to return to India, in Gurgaon.
 Still determined to make music (and armed with an album's worth of songs) Sawhney spent 2010 learning music production and recording.
 In Gurgaon, Sawhney's musical project became a quintet with the addition of local musicians Karan Singh (formerly of the metal band Lycanthropia), Rohan Kulshreshtha, and Anindya Shankar all joining Peter Cat Recording Co.
 During this recording period (few months wherein he lacked a drummer), one Caleb Prabhakar stepped in and tracked drums for several of the songs.
 By New Year's Eve of 2010, their debut album was recorded in full, with mastering beginning and finishing within the day.
 Sinema was released on January 1, 2011, at a house party in Delhi, through the band's website and Bandcamp.
-While originally priced at $2000 USD for a digital download, it was soon brought down to just $10 USD.
+While originally priced at $2000 USD for a digital download, it was soon brought down to just US$10.

 With its heady mix of jazz, cabaret, and pop, Sinema launched PCRC into the mainstream, and a promotional tour was launched.
 Kulshreshtha, acting as de facto band manager and booking agent, booked several shows in various Indian cities including Delhi, Mumbai, Bangalore, Chennai, Goa, and Chandigarh.

 In 2011, the band released a music video for their song Love Demons.
 The video was produced completely in-house and starring themselves.

 On January 1, 2012, exactly one year following their last album, the band released an album of raw demos and other experimental recordings, titled Wall of Want.

 Anindya Shankar left the band and was replaced by guitarist Kartik Sundareshan Pillai, a friend-of-a friend who, unknown to the band at the time, was the same individual who had mixed their music at their Sinema album launch.
 Singh and Pillai moved residence to the rooftop of building 87a in Hauz Khas Village, Delhi, where they began launching a series of secret house party concerts until they were raided by the police and being forced to shut down.
 Sometime in 2014, Pillai would begin to incorporate trumpet into the band's music.